To join a committee contact us.

-- Consider both backward and forward compatibility as it executes its charter.
+- Consider both backward and forward compatibility as it extends the S2S Standard.

 - Develop protocols that can be consistently implemented by adopters.

-- Implement a continuous improvement process for the protocols created.
+- Implement a continuous improvement process for the protocol created.

 - Produce, under the direction of the Chair, an annual plan with objectives that are consistent with the GSA’s annual plan or board directives.